ah-mabrouk/permission/README.md

 ## What else?

-You are one step away from handling your project permissions with only running below command after adding any additional routes under specified base urls defined in permissions.php config file.
+You are one step away from handling your project permissions with only running below command after adding any additional routes under specified base urls defined in ```permissions.php``` config file.

 #### Note:
-> You need to run below command after adding any new routes related to ```base_urls``` you specified in config file in order to add its suitable permissions.
+> You need to run below command after adding or modifying any routes related to ```base_urls``` you specified in config file in order to add or modify its suitable permissions.

 ```bash
 php artisan permission:seed